Tammy Lynn Leppert: Physical information

 At the time of her disappearance, Leppert was between 5 ft 4 in and 5 ft 5 in and weighed between 105 and 115 lb.
 She had curly blonde hair and hazel eyes.
-It is also speculated that she may have been three months pregnant.

 Investigation

-Christopher Bernard Wilder was a serial killer linked by the FBI to the murders of 12 women from Florida to California; officials say Wilder lured women with promises of photographing them for magazines.
-Wilder died in a shootout with police in 1984.
-Leppert's family sued Wilder before he was killed, but eventually halted the process, as some had doubts as to whether he was involved.
-Their agent also stated that she did not believe Wilder killed Leppert.
+Christopher Wilder, an Australian-born serial killer linked to the murders of twelve women across the continental United States, was active in Florida at the time of Leppert's disappearance; his modus operandi was to lure women with the promise of photographing them for magazines.
+Leppert's family sued Wilder but eventually halted the process, as some had doubts as to whether he was involved.
+Wilder was killed in a shootout with police in 1984.
 Authorities have not linked Wilder to Leppert's disappearance.

-Another person of interest in the case was John Crutchley, a convicted kidnapper and rapist who was suspected of killing as many as 30 women.
-He committed suicide in prison in 2002.
+Another person of interest was John Crutchley, a convicted kidnapper and rapist who was suspected of killing as many as thirty women.
+Crutchley committed suicide in prison in 2002.

 Leppert's mother theorized that her daughter could have been murdered due to her knowledge of local drug trafficking.
 She said Leppert exhibited signs of paranoia, as she was cautious when consuming food and would not drink from open containers.
 She had also allegedly filed a report to police.

-Several age progressions have been created to show what Leppert may have looked like if she were still alive, by forensic artists Danny Sollitti, Diana Trepkov, and those from the National Center for Missing & Exploited Children.
-Profiles detailing the case have been created by the Doe Network, National Missing and Unidentified Persons System, and the National Center for Missing & Exploited Children in hopes of generating leads from tips.
+Several age progressions have been created to show what Leppert may have looked like if she were still alive, by forensic artists Danny Sollitti, Diana Trepkov and those from the National Center for Missing & Exploited Children (NCMEC).
+Profiles detailing the case have been created by the Doe Network, National Missing and Unidentified Persons System (NaMus) and the NCMEC in hopes of generating leads from tips.
 Leppert's DNA profile has since been processed, but her dental records and fingerprints have not been accessed by local police.
 It is believed that her dental information had been acquired at some point, but that poor record keeping resulted in the data being lost.

-Exclusions

-According to the National Missing and Unidentified Persons System, the following unidentified decedents have been ruled out as being the remains of Tammy Leppert.